rehan-adi/Internship_tasks-/ShowData/README.md

 1. What is HigherOrder function ?

- -> Those functions who accept another function in argument or return a function in called HigherOrder function.
+ -> Those functions who accept another function in argument or return a function is called HigherOrder function.

  2. what is  Callback in Js?